Singular-Genomics/singular-demux/README.md

 ####### Sample Sheet

 The Sample Sheet may haave a `[Demux]` section for command line options, and must have a `[Data]` section for sample information.

+The `[Demux]` section must contain a line per command line option.
+The first column must contain the option long name _without_ the leading `--` (e.g. `fastqs` or `read-structures`).
+The second column contains the option value, or empty if the option takes no value (i.e. a flag).
+If the option accepts multiple values, they must be space separated in the second column.
+The command line options specified in the sample sheet override those provided on the command line.

+The `[Data]` section must contain a header line.
 The `Sample_ID` column must contain a unique, non-empty identifier for each sample.
 One or both of `Index1_Sequence` and `Index2_Sequence` must be present with values for indexed runs.
 For non-indexed runs, a single sample must be given with an empty value for both the `Index1_Sequence` and `Index2_Sequence` columns.